 Apart from RAW files, there are several image types in lossless formats including PNG, BMP, etc.

 Lossy Formats Explained

-TIFF, GIF, are some of the famous lossy image formats other than JPEG.
+TIFF, and GIF, are some of the famous lossy image formats other than JPEG.

 Now comes the real question: Is It Good to Convert from Lossy to Lossless?

-Conversely, lossy algorithms store color coded information in a lower resolution as compared to original image so as to result in substantial size reduction of files.
+Conversely, lossy algorithms store color-coded information in a lower resolution as compared to the original image so as to result in a substantial size reduction of files.